LeonAksman/LeonAksman.github.io/index.md

 ## Academic bio

-I've been a postdoctoral research associate at UCL since 2017.
-I'm a member of the Progression of Neurodegenerative Disease (POND) group run by Danny Alexander and Neil Oxtoby, as well as Andre Altmann's COMBINE lab.
-Prior to UCL I completed my PhD in neuroimaging at King's College London in early 2017, where I worked with Andre Marquand and David Lythgoe on developing machine learning based methods to discriminate early neurodegeneration.
+I've now joined USC, where I will be continuing research in disease progression modeling of neurodegenerative diseases.
+Previously I was a postdoctoral research associate at UCL from 2017 to 2020.
+I was a proud member of both the [POND](https://ucl-pond.github.io/) group run by Danny Alexander and Neil Oxtoby and the [COMBINE](http://combine-lab.science/) lab run by Andre Altmann.
+Prior to UCL I completed my PhD in neuroimaging at King's College London in early 2017, working with Andre Marquand and David Lythgoe on machine learning based methods that discriminate early neurodegeneration.

 ## Previous lives

 I spent six years in quantitative finance as a programmer/analyst/trader.
-Prior to that I did my Master's in aerospace engineering at the University of Maryland, where I developed robotic manipulator control algorithms and some motor control electronics.
-Prior to *that* I did my undergraduate at Johns Hopkins University, majoring in electrical engineering.
+Prior to that I completed a Master's in aerospace engineering at the University of Maryland, working on robotic manipulator control algorithms and some motor control electronics.
+Prior to *that* I studied at Johns Hopkins University, majoring in electrical engineering.